Holly Mai-kin Kaplan

 李美娟

 Holly M. Kaplan is a 2nd-gen Chinese-American filmmaker born and raised in New York City.
-Driven by ties to her mixed Cantonese heritage, Holly directs and writes films that highlight the Asian diaspora and underrepresented perspectives.
-Her work has appeared on the Shiny Awards Creator List and has screened at over 50 film festivals worldwide.
+Driven by ties to her mixed Cantonese heritage, Holly directs and writes films that highlight underrepresented narratives with a focus on the Asian diaspora and femme perspectives.
+Her work has been featured on Omeleto, the Shiny Awards Creator List, and has screened at over 50 film festivals worldwide.

-In 2022, Holly was chosen for NALIP and NETFLIX's “Narrative Short Incubator for Women of Color,” where she wrote, directed, and produced SUNFLOWER GIRL starring Malea Emma Tjandrawidjaja (AFTER YANG).
-The film was nominated for the "Mark Braunstein Award for Best Short Narrative" at the Oscar-Qualifying Woodstock Film Festival and won the Audience Award at France's largest youth film festival, Ciné Junior, where it was licensed in Europe to Benshi.
-As a 2025 BendFilm: Basecamp Fellow and Stowe Story Labs Participant, Holly is currently developing the feature-length SUNFLOWER GIRL.
+In 2022, Holly was selected for NALIP and NETFLIX's “Narrative Short Incubator for Women of Color,” where she wrote, directed, and produced SUNFLOWER GIRL starring Malea Emma Tjandrawidjaja (AFTER YANG).
+The film was nominated for the Oscar-Qualifying "Mark Braunstein Award for Best Short Narrative" at the Woodstock Film Festival and won the Audience Award at France's largest youth film festival, Ciné Junior.
+As a 2025 BendFilm: Basecamp Fellow and Stowe Story Labs Participant, Holly is currently developing SUNFLOWER GIRL into a feature film.

-Holly served as a Co-Executive Producer/Director's Assistant on PRETTY LITTLE LIARS: ORIGINAL SIN (HBO Max) and was an apprentice to the late independent Producer/Director Ben Barenholtz (REQUIEM FOR A DREAM, BARTON FINK).
-She earned her BA in Film & Media Arts from American University and attended FAMU International Prague; she is also an alumna of LaGuardia Arts High School.
+Holly was a Co-Executive Producer/Director's Assistant on PRETTY LITTLE LIARS: ORIGINAL SIN (HBO Max).
+Additionally, she served as an apprentice to late independent Producer/Director Ben Barenholtz (REQUIEM FOR A DREAM).
+Holly earned her BA in Film & Media Arts from American University and attended FAMU International in Prague; she is a fine art alumna of LaGuardia Arts High School.

 PRESS